grygy/pv217-microservices-materials/09/README.md

 1. Create a passenger and baggage for the passenger.
 2. Try to retrieve the passenger with baggage using `/passenger/{passengerId}/baggage` endpoint.
     1. It should fail 50 % of the time.
 3. Add a `@Retry` annotation to the `getPassengerWithBaggage` method in `PassengerResource`.
 Set the maximum number of retries to 4 and the delay between retries to 500 ms.
 4. Try again to retrieve the passenger with baggage using `/passenger/{passengerId}/baggage` endpoint.
     1. It should almost always succeed.
-Note the delay of the response meaning the baggage service failed and the retry was executed.
+Note the delay in the response, which means the baggage service failed, and the retry was executed.

 ### 2. Add fault tolerance to the `flight-service`

 #### 2.1.
 In `flight-service`, go to `FlightService` and follow the TODOs

 Add a `@CircuitBreaker` annotation to the `cancelFlight` method.

 ### 3. Add OpenTelemetry config